tfry-git/almost.serious.synth/README.md

 both easy to code, and (I think) easy to understand.

 ## Future directions
-For now the Synth will save the latest synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
+For now the Synth will save a single set of synth settings on the SD card ("/voices/0.voc"), and restore them on startup.
 Of course the plan is to offer to store an arbitrary number of named voices.
 Further, I plan to add the ability to record and play back MIDI sequences.

 There's also some flash and CPU power left to add more synth effects!
 The limit currently is the UI / display, really.
 To add anything more, we'll need more